AI for HCI (Seminar and Proseminar)

 In this (pro-)seminar we will look at the state-of-the art of how algorithmic methods are applied to human-computer interaction (HCI).
 We will learn about specific algorithms and AI methods from machine learning, optimization, bayesian theory, and other AI-related areas and see concrete examples of how they are applied in HCI.

 Students can take this course as either a seminar or a proseminar.
 As such, it brings together Master and Bachelorstudents.
 It is highly interactive and builds on the active participation of all students throughout the semester.

 Every week you will read a paper from the HCI domain and prepare a set of discussion questions.
 In addition, participants take turn in assuming different roles:

 - Presenter [Proseminar]: give a short talk about the paper that you read in depth

-- Teacher [Seminar]: give a short talk that teaches the algorithmic method to the other students.
+- AI expert [Seminar]: give a short talk that teaches the algorithmic method to the other students.

 - Journalist [Proseminar + Seminar]: write an article about the topic of the week that can be understood by the general public

 - PhD student [Seminar]: write an extended paper abstract for a potential follow-up project that builds on the work